juice-shop/pwning-juice-shop/part1/customization.md

     [Retrieve Blueprint](../part2/forgotten-content.md#deprive-the-shop-of-earnings-by-downloading-the-blueprint-for-one-of-its-products)
     challenge.
 If a filename is specified but the file does not exist in `/app/public/images/products` the challenge is still solvable by just requesting it from the server.
-Defaults to :warning:
+Defaults to `JuiceShop.stl`.
-    `JuiceShop.stl`. _**Important note:** To make this challenge realistically solvable, include some kind of hint to the blueprint file's name/type in the product image (e.g. its `Exif` metadata) or in the product description_
+    :information_source: _To make this challenge realistically solvable, include some kind of hint to the blueprint file's name/type in the product image (e.g. its `Exif` metadata) or in the product description_
   * `reviews` a sub-list which adds reviews to a product (_optional_)
     * `text` of the review (_mandatory_)
     * `author` of the review from the following list of pre-defined